wengkee/http-server/readme.md

 #  HTTP Server
-Simple HTTP server written in Python 3 which will read a file from and serve it to the page.
+A simple HTTP server that will read a file and serve it as plain text format.

 ## Prequisite
 * Install Python 3